drbean/edit/jeffreykuo/abstract.md

 processed surface image from the axis jerking parameters and the processing path parameters.
-The six parameters of the information measurement index included correlation, energy, homogeneity, sum entropy, sum variance and the correlation information measure.
+The six parameters of the information measurement index included correlation, energy, homogeneity, sum entropy, sum variance and information measure of correlation.
 The overall average error is 1.114% and the prediction error result of the integrated prediction system combining (1) and (2) has an average error of 0.730%;